sulami/streamo/README.md

 =======

-A reasonably simple solution to stream to Twitch.tv from Linux, BSD or anything else using X. Needs just a bourne-compatible shell and ffmpeg (compiled with `--enable-x11grab`).
+A reasonably simple solution to stream to Twitch.tv from Linux, BSD or anything else using X. Needs just a bourne-compatible shell and FFmpeg (compiled with `--enable-x11grab`, `--libmp3lame`, `--enable-libx264`, etc.).

 Installation
 ------------